josephshambrook/and-challenges/002/README.md

 I've written my solution with TypeScript - which I'm still learning, so may be quite basic, and compiler options aren't perfect.

-Formulas are written in `formulas.txt`.
-When the solution code is run, the output is written as pretty tables to `output.txt`.
+Formulas to be parsed are written in `formulas.txt`, separated by new lines.
+Formulas can either contain the multiples as subscript (i.e. ₂) or normal numbers.
+When the solution code is run, the output is written in pretty tables to `output.txt`.

 ### Instructions to run